Top rated

 Corolla Touring Sports Hybrid (2019-)

-Where estate cars tend to have the upper hand is on the road, as they're often little different to drive than their hatchback or saloon counterparts.
-This is in contrast with SUVs that, unless you go for a particularly performance-orientated model, can feel heavy and unwieldy on twisting roads.
+Estate cars tend to have the upper hand is on the road, as they're often little different to drive than their hatchback or saloon counterparts.
+They can also be easier to park thanks to better all-round visibility.

 Every car we review is subjected to more than 300 individual tests in a lab, on a test track, and on real roads – and we really clock up the miles, driving around 500 miles in every car we test.